Liohaa/ecommerce-sales-sql-analysis/README.md

 - `03_order_analysis/`: Return rate by country, users groups, category
 - `04_product_analysis/`: Top categories, top brands, top products and margin
 - `data/`: Raw CSV files used in this project
+- `power_bi/`: Interactive dashboard file in `.pbix` format.
+You can download and explore the full Power BI dashboard used in this project.
+- `screenshots/`: Exported visualizations used in the report summary.
+Each screenshot corresponds to a key analysis block and is referenced in the summary report.
+- `summary.md`: Final report with key findings.
+Links to screenshots are included for clarity.

 ## Dashboard and Visualizations